 An Overview on Admiralty and Maritime Law

-Admiralty and maritime law is a special area that covers offenses that happen on navigable waters.
-Ship captains and crew members should be aware of how this area of law works, but it doesn’t affect only people who work on ships.
+Admiralty and maritime law is a broad legal area covering maritime commerce, shipping, and offenses that happen on navigable waters.
+Shipowners, captains, and crew members should be aware of how this area of law works, but it doesn’t affect only people who work on ships.
 Anyone who spends time on lakes or rivers can find themselves involved in a maritime case.

 The following overview will give you a look at common scenarios that involve maritime law.
 If you think you might have a case, you may want to consider speaking with a lawyer who can help you understand how to bring a case that can involve U.S. and international law.

-Courts determine which country’s law to apply based on the flag the ship is flying.
+Admiralty courts determine which country’s law to apply based on the flag the ship is flying.
+For example, a ship flying the American flag in Japanese territorial waters is subject to U.S. admiralty laws; a ship flying the Japanese flag in American territorial waters is subject to Japanese admiralty laws.
 A ship’s crew cannot fly just any flag; there must be some connection between the ship or crew and the country whose law is being applied.
 Sometimes American courts will reject jurisdiction over maritime cases when they would need to apply another country’s law.

 Common Legal Scenarios

-Maritime cases can involve two or more ships, a ship captain and the obligations to workers or passengers or the rights of crew members.
+Maritime cases can involve two or more ships, a ship captain, the obligations to workers or passengers, or the rights of crew members.
 Because this area of law can include anything that happens on navigable waters, it could conceivably include every area of law.
 That said, there are some scenarios that are more common than others.

-Legal cases can arise from commercial accidents.
-These might take the form of personal injury cases if crew members or passengers were injured in an accident.
-These can look like personal injury cases or workers’ comp cases, but they may be complicated by international laws or U.S. treaties.
+- Legal cases can arise from commercial accidents.
+These might take the form of personal injury cases if crew members or passengers on a cruise ship were injured in an accident.
+These can be personal injury, wrongful death, or workers’ compensation cases, but they may be complicated by international laws or U.S. treaties.